Church of St. Luke and The Epiphany (Philadelphia): Church of St. Luke and The Epiphany (1898 – present)

 The Rev. Frederick R. Isacksen was elected rector on October 23, 1963.
 In 1965, the vestry purchased a rectory on South Camac Street.
-It was the first time since the nineteen-teens (the Rev. Dr. Steele) that a rector lived in the neighborhood and since the mid-1940s (the Rev. Dr. Newton) that a rector lived within the Philadelphia city limits.
-The purchase of the rectory was an outward symbol that the parish was committed to the neighborhood and the city.
+It was the first time since the nineteen-teens (the Rev. Dr. Steele) that a rector had lived in the neighborhood, and since the mid-1940s (the Rev. Dr. Newton) that a rector had lived within the Philadelphia city limits.
+The purchase of the rectory was an outward symbol of the parish's commitment to the neighborhood and the city.
 In February 1969, Isacksen proposed that the church build a senior housing development at the corner of 13th and Pine Streets with assistance from the federal government.
 He believed this would establish a base of parishioners for the church.
-Properties were acquired, and substantial sums were spent on plans for the project.
+Properties were acquired, and substantial sums were spent on project planning.
 After Isacksen's retirement in 1975, the project was abandoned when the HUD grant was denied, resulting in significant losses to the Church.

 In searching for Isacksen's successor, the parish had two major requirements.
-First, the new rector had to be young (in his mid to late thirties), and second, be married and have children.
+First, the new rector had to be young (in his mid-to-late thirties), and second, be married and have children.
 The church hoped that having a young rector with a family would attract similar people back to the parish.
 These requirements were filled by the Rev. John Edward Bird, Jr., curate of Christ Episcopal Church, Woodbury, NJ.
 He was elected rector on May 12, 1975.

-Under the direction of the present rector, the Rev. Rodger C. Broadley, the Church responded very quickly to the onset of the HIV/AIDS crisis in the early 1980s.
+The Rev. Rodger C. Broadley, the Church responded very quickly to the onset of the HIV/AIDS crisis in the early 1980s.
 Given the church's central location in Philadelphia's "Gayborhood" and the Episcopal Church's open funeral policy, St. Luke and The Epiphany was the site for many of the funerals for Philadelphia's early HIV/AIDS victims.
 As part of the church's response to the AIDS crisis, St. Luke and The Epiphany opened The Hospitality Center in 1989 under the direction of Sister Kathleen Snyder.
 The Hospitality Center was one of the earliest multi-faceted support structures for people living with the disease and their caregivers.
-The Hospitality Center slowly scaled back its services as new treatments improved the lives of those living with the illness during the 2000s and finally ended all of its programming in 2020.
+The Hospitality Center gradually scaled back its services as new treatments improved the lives of those living with the illness during the 2000s, and it finally ended all of its programming in 2020.